dvdmtw98/blog/blog-vault/articles/2025-05-10-linux-links-demystified.md

 A symbolic link is a filesystem object that stores the path to another filesystem object (file/directory), also called “target.”
 When a symlink is accessed, the OS transparently resolves the path and moves us to that location.
 They are like a portal that teleports us to a different location on the system.
 Symlinks allow us to access the same file at multiple locations without duplicating its content.

 A symbolic link is a filesystem abstraction.
 Symlinks can be used by all types of applications (e.g., GUI, CLI, scripts).
 To every application, the symlink will look and function like the target file/directory.

+Symlinks can span filesystems (point to files on a different filesystem) and can also point to files on network shares.
+You do not have to be a root user to create them.

 <iframe
 	width="560" height="315"